How to Buy a House Before You Sell Yours (Without the Hassle!)

 What are the benefits of buying a house first?

-In the complex process of moving and managing multiple real estate transactions, buying your next home before selling can offer a number of advantages:
+Now that we answered the pressing question, “Can you buy a house before selling yours?” let’s consider the advantages of choosing this route.
+In the complex process of moving and managing multiple real estate transactions, buying your next home before selling can offer these benefits:

 1. You can avoid costly rentals (or your friend’s couch).

-People typically spend an average of 3 months searching for a home; there’s no guarantee you’ll find something you like right away.
+People typically spend an average of three months searching for a home.
+There’s no guarantee you’ll find something you like right away.
 Until you do, you’ll have to figure out a temporary place to stay and where to put all your stuff.

 When you buy a house first, you avoid having to move twice.
-A one-and-done move can be a godsend for anyone who hates moving (okay, so everyone) and especially parents who know that if you disrupt the kids’ schedules, there will be hell to pay.
+A one-and-done move can be a godsend for anyone who hates moving (okay, so everyone), especially parents who know that if you disrupt the kids’ schedules, there will be hell to pay.

 2. You can act fast on your dream home.